hessii/01-tutorial_plasma_wave_simulation/examples/02_EM_waves_in_free_space/README.md

 # Overview

-This simulation demos electromagnetic waves in free space.
-The goal is to understand

-* Polarization;
+The demos here cover

+* Plane waves and polarization;
 * Field energy density and Poynting flux; and
-* Wave packets and group velocity.
+* Wave packets and group velocity

+for electromagnetic waves in free space.

 There are three demos related to Problems 14.2, 14.4, 14.6, and 14.12.

-# Build and Run
+# Run

 First, build the project using `make all` (with the options appropriate for your build system).